sandboxie-plus/sandboxie-docs/Content/ClosePrintSpooler.md

 # Close Print Spooler

-_ClosePrintSpooler_ is a sandbox setting that provided nuanced control over how sandboxed applications interact with the print spooler service.
+_ClosePrintSpooler_ is a sandbox setting that provides nuanced control over how sandboxed applications interact with the print spooler service.

 ```
    .